oap-project/gazelle_plugin/oap-common/README.md

 # OAP Common

-OAP commoan package includes native libraries and JNI interface for Intel Optane PMem.
+OAP common package includes native libraries and JNI interface for Intel Optane PMem.

 ## Prerequisites
 Below libraries need to be installed in the machine